Encouraging A Loved To Seek Bulimia Treatment

 It is important if you talk to your loved one to not be judgemental or accusing in your tone or the content of your words.
 Instead, address the issue as a caring, loving person that wants to help, not to be critical or angry.

-Expect that initially the person will be very defensive and in denial, this is very normal and a part of the behavioural and psychological components of the disorder that can be addressed in bulimia treatment at our Bermondsey office.
+Expect that initially the person will be very defensive and in denial, this is very normal and a part of the behavioural and psychological components of the disorder that can be addressed in bulimia treatment online and in our practices.